-The energies along the minimized NEB paths for all compounds and wall types are shown in Fig. \ref{fig:switch}, where we also include the equivalent energy path for PbTiO$_3$ if we assume a layer thickness of 1 nm (adapted from Ref. \cite{Meyer2002}) for comparison.
-We observe a dramatic increase of the reaction barriers with increasing anisotropy of the compounds in both types of walls.
-In the case of 180 DW, the reaction barriers for GeSe, SnS and SnSe are exceedingly small (less than 0.1 meV/\AA), while the reaction barrier of GeS is almost two orders of magnitude larger (48.5 meV/\AA).
+The energies along the optimized NEB paths for the two DW types are shown in figure \ref{fig:switch} for all the compounds and we include the equivalent energy path for PbTiO$_3$ (assuming a layer thickness of 1 nm) \cite{Meyer2002}) for comparison.
+A dramatic increase of the reaction barriers with increasing anisotropy is observed for both types of DWs.
+In the case of 180$^\circ$ DWs, the reaction barriers for GeSe, SnS and SnSe are exceedingly small (less than 0.1 meV/\AA), while the reaction barrier of GeS is almost two orders of magnitude larger (48.5 meV/\AA).
 The reaction barrier of GeS is thus even larger than a 1 nm slab of PbTiO$_3$.
-For the 90 DW wall we also observe an increase in barriers with anisotropy although the differences are less dramatic and varies from 0.3 meV/\AA (SnSe) to 27.3 meV/\AA (GeS).
-The experimentally investigated monolayer monochalcogenide ferroelectrics (SnS and SnSe), are thus predicted to have very low DW sliding reaction barriers.
-In ref \cite{Wang_2017} the DW migration barrier of a 180 DW in GeS was reported to have a much lower barrier of 1.6 meV/\AA.
-The reason for the disagreement is due to the strong strain parallel to the walls that appears under a full relaxation of the supercell, described in section \ref{section:stability}, which we avoid by fixing the lattice parameter parallel to the wall.
+For the 90$^\circ$ DWs we also observe an increase in barriers with anisotropy although the differences are less dramatic and varies from 0.3 meV/\AA (SnSe) to 27.3 meV/\AA (GeS).
+The experimentally investigated monolayer ferroelectrics (SnS and SnSe), are thus predicted to have very low reaction barriers for DW sliding.
+In Ref. \cite{Wang_2017} the DW migration barrier of a 180$^\circ$ DW in GeS was reported to have a barrier of 1.6 meV/\AA, which is much lower than we find.
+The reason for the disagreement is due to the strong strain parallel to the DWs that appears under a full relaxation of the supercell, which we avoid by fixing the lattice parameter parallel to the DW.
 In the SI we show the energy barrier obtained for a full relaxation in GeS, which is an order of magnitude smaller and agrees well with Ref. \cite{Wang_2017}.
-In the case of 90 degree DWs, the effect of the wall is much weaker and does not introduce strain.
-We observe a similar dependence of the barrier heights on the anisotropy.
-However, in contrast to the 180 walls, where all barriers are negligible except for GeS, SnS and SnSe yields sizeable barriers for migration of 90 DWs.
+We stress that the supercells used for simulating DWs in real materials represent a rather high DW density and in order to obtain a faithful representation of an isolated DW is is important not to allow for strain in the direction parallel to the DW.
+In the case of 90$^\circ$ DWs, the DW introduces a much weaker perturbation of the system and does not introduce any sizable strain effects.